 While you are looking over the upcoming month, take a minute to look at what the next 90 days will be bringing you.
 Vacation?
 Birthdays?
 Events?
 Start to plan now for what you will need for these things and place them into your budget/make notes to gather what you’ll need so they will be at the ready.

 In terms of goal setting, a fresh month with a near blank slate is the best time to evaluate what can be worked on, grown, or done away with over the next 4 weeks.
 It takes 27 times to make a habit so starting out the way that you want to go will bring you far.

 Purge your emails and get down to inbox zero monthly if not more often.
 The best way to do this is to take the time to unsubscribe from all that is unnecessary so that next month you’re not wading through expired offers.
 I use a tool called unrollme.com.
 This service brings me all of my usual emails once per day.
 It also catches all of the junk mail, and allows me to mass unsubscribe right in the tool.
 It keeps my inbox tidy so I can respond to personal emails timely and get to inbox zero daily.

 While evaluating your emails, take this time to read your community newsletters.
 This gives you information about what is happening in your neighborhood so that you can make a note in your planner and attend, or have talking points and information to pass on to your neighbors when you see them.
-As an editor for a community newsletter, I can promise that they are packed full of great information and you never know what event is coming up that you will want to get involved in.
+As an editor for a community newsletter, I can promise that they are packed full of great information that you may not otherwise hear of.
 Just like getting back to the written word, getting more involved in our neighborhoods is what is going to save us as a society.